 We will study writers’ renderings of their own experiences (memoirs) and their analyses of society and its institutions (cultural criticism).
 Workshop format, with discussion of texts and of students’ experiments in the genre.
 Students must submit examples of their writing to the English office.
 Three class hours per week.

 Limited enrollment.
 Omitted 2009-10.
 Professor Emeritus Townsend.2016-17: Not offered

 A first course in writing fiction.
 Emphasis will be on experimentation as well as on developing skill and craft.
 Workshop (discussion) format.

 Limited enrollment.
 Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
 Fall semester: Professor Frank.
-Spring semester: Visiting Writer Chee.2016-17: Offered in Fall 2016
+Spring semester: Visiting Writer Chee.2016-17: Offered in Fall 2016 and Spring 2017

 A second, advanced workshop for practicing poets.
 Students will undertake a longer project as well as doing exercises every week exploring technical problems.